 Ultrasounds are divided into diagnostic and therapeutic models.
 Only the therapeutic models are able to treat common conditions.
 Studies are mixed on the effectiveness of ultrasounds for treating pain and inflammation.
 Lasers allow for many more treatment modalities at much higher power without the need for messy ultrasound gel.

-Podiatric Laser Therapy for Ugly, Unsightly Nails
+Treating Ugly, Unsightly Nails

 Do you have before and after photos?

-Yes.
+YES.
 Click Nails Before and After to view them.

 How will you help me market to my patients?